Use Class F2 – local community

 (ii) there is no other such facility within 1,000 metre radius of the shop’s location, (formerly A1 use class)

 b) a hall or meeting place for the principal use of the local community, ((see also Use Class F1(e) – formerly D1 use class)

 c) an area or place for outdoor sport or recreation, not involving motorised vehicles or firearms, ((see also sui generis) – formerly D2(e) use class)

 d) an indoor or outdoor swimming pool or skating rink. (formerly D2(e) use class)

 Where a property is in two use classes – then it will be classed as sui generis.
-The one exception is a building with Class E, sub-paragraph (g) (or B1 prior to September 1st 2020) & B2 use as long as the section allocated to B2 is not substantially increased.
+The one exception is a building with Class E, sub-paragraph (g) & B2 use as long as the section allocated to B2 is not substantially increased.